mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 universe.
 Skill.
 An ability to perform a set action, such as navigating a starship, operating a rifle, or programming a computer.
-Skills are attained in levels (navigation-1, computer- 2, etc); the higher the level of a skill, the more expertise a character has in that area.
+Skills are attained in levels (navigation-1, computer-2, etc); the higher the level of a skill, the more expertise a character has in that area.
 Many different individual skills are available to characters.
 Starport.
 A facility for the service of interstellar and